liyonelectronics-arch/rewise/privacy_deletion.md

 Developer: Liyonelec

-Data Privacy Commitment:
+1. Local Data Management

-Rewire is a Local-First application.
-We do not operate any cloud servers, and we do not store your personal behavioral logs, trigger history, or streak data remotely.
-Your privacy is physically protected on your own device.
+Rewire is designed with a privacy-first approach.
+Most of your data (behavioral logs, history, and streak data) is stored locally on your device.

-How to Manage & Delete Your Data:

-Local Deletion: You can permanently wipe all your local records via the "Clear All Data" button in the App Settings.
+In-App Deletion: You can permanently wipe all local records anytime via Settings > Clear All Personal Data.
+This action is immediate and cannot be undone.

-Full Removal: Uninstalling the application will automatically and immediately delete all associated data from your device.
+App Uninstallation: Uninstalling the app will also remove all locally stored data associated with it.

-Manual Requests: As we do not hold any data on our side, there is no remote data to delete.
-However, if you have questions regarding your data privacy, you may contact liyonelectronics@gmail.com.

-Note on Subscriptions:
+2. Account & Cloud Data Deletion
+If you have created an account for Pro features and wish to delete your entire profile:

+Request Method: Please email us at liyonelectronics@gmail.com with the subject "Data Deletion Request".

+Processing Time: We will process your request and delete any associated records from our system within 7 business days.

+3. Subscription Management
-Deleting your data or uninstalling the app will not cancel your Google Play subscription.
-Please manage your $29.99/year subscription in the Google Play Store settings.
+Important: Deleting your data or account does not automatically cancel your $29.99/year Google Play subscription.

+Please manage or cancel your subscription manually via the Google Play Store > Payments & subscriptions.